 Having become very active with horse rescue, in August 2007, Michele once again opened her heart and her home to Cody.
 He was a wild mustang born in the Pryor Mountains of Montana who was later captured by the Bureau of Land Management.
 Eventually, he was rescued on the road to a kill shelter after countless years of abuse.
 Losing access to the farm where the two horses were boarded, in 2008 Michele purchased 11.5 acres of blank farm land in Medina, Ohio.
 From that land Forever Amber Acres, funded by Michele for nearly five years, was born.

 Who We Are Today

 Forever Amber Acres Animal Sanctuary (FAAAS) gained 501(c)(3) status in 2013.
 It is currently home to many special needs animals.
-More than 5 horses, seven once-feral cats, two dogs and some rescued hens currently call this sanctuary home and permanently reside there.
-Many of our rescues don’t reside at the sanctuary.
+More than 5 horses, seven once-feral cats, two dogs and some rescued hens currently call this sanctuary home.
+Many of our rescues don’t reside at the sanctuary though.
 Often adopted, these furry friends have protection under a First Right of Refusal contract.
 This allows us to continue to track these animals after placement.
-This ensures their safety and security.
-It also allows FAAAS the right to take them back if their adoptive homes don’t work out.
+It also ensures their safety and security.
+FAAAS has the right to take them back if their adoptive homes don’t work out.

 Michele’s efforts have led to more than 40 other horses being rescued and placed.
 Most of them previous off-track thoroughbred race horses.
 Countless dogs, cats, and other wildlife also have homes thanks to our founder.
 She has also helped to raise tens of thousands of dollars for other nonprofit organizations.
 Through hard work and passion, Michele continues to expand Forever Amber Acres, a lifelong dream.
 She is the voice for suffering creatures and as well as the proud founder of our organization.